jonlinca/ACLandR_KMeans/README.md

 ## Instructions
 ### Step 1: ACL Analytics - prepare the data

-To use K-Means, the values we want to use must be numeric.
+To use K-means, the values we want to use must be numeric.
 In this case, the features we want to compare will be:

 * Minutes_Billed
 * Amount = Amount_August + Amount_September + Amount_October